Questions about living in the dorms

 What can’t I bring with me?

-Halogen lamps; guns of any sort (BB, paintball, firearm); pets (other than fish); fireworks or explosive devices; alcohol, illegal drugs, and items pertaining to alcohol or illegal drugs (including empty bottles or cans); microwave ovens, electric grills, fryers, and toaster ovens; electric heaters; ceiling fans or other similar items.
+Halogen lamps; guns of any sort (BB, paintball, firearm); pets (other than fish); fireworks or explosive devices; alcohol, illegal drugs, and items pertaining to alcohol or illegal drugs (including empty bottles or cans); microwave ovens, electric grills, immersion heaters (deep-fat fryers), popcorn poppers, hot plates or burners, water heaters/hot pots, crock pots, rice cookers, toasters and toaster ovens; electric heaters; ceiling fans or other similar items.

 Do the dorms have cooking facilities?

 Each mod (what is a mod? see below) is equipped with a microwave.
-You may keep a coffee maker and/or a small refrigerator in your room.
+You may keep a single serve Keurig type coffee maker and/or a small refrigerator in your room.
 Beyond that, cooking is not allowed in the rooms.